-The existing home is classified as Contributing in the Miami Beach Historic Properties Database.
-The 1-story rear accessory structure is not classified.
+The existing building is classified as Contributing in the Miami Beach Historic Properties Database.

 e.
 Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage.